 Nitrous oxide is always present in our atmosphere which is a result of burning fumes.
 Colorfastness can be affected by this chemical, in this chamber, clothes are exposed to nitrous oxide and evaluated for color fasting strength.

 There is also a standard scale to measure color fastness correctly, it ranges from 5 to 1.

-5 on this scale mean no color change after exposure to all kinds of agitating agents, whereas grade 1 involves large amount of change in original color of clothing.
+5 on this scale means no color change after exposure to all kinds of agitating agents, whereas grade 1 involves a large amount of change in the original color of clothing.

 Scale for colorfastness to light varies a little; it ranges from 9 to 1,9 being the best score whereas 1 is the poorest score.